 Costs of home insurance plans will vary from state to state and what kind of coverage you get, but a standard plan will cost between $500 and $1,000 per year.

 There are many benefits that come with a home warranty in addition to the appliances and systems that are covered.
-When it comes time to sell your home, your home will be more attractive to potential buyers; with a home warranty, it’s more marketablezfbzcuyqsybrvyararsyawfcfawwursr and could sell more quickly, and at a higher price.
+When it comes time to sell your home, your home will be more attractive to potential buyers; with a home warranty, it’s more marketable and could sell more quickly, and at a higher price.

 Though home insurance is mandatory, you’ll be happy you have it.
 Little things happen all the time and, though we hope otherwise, more extensive and costly things happen.
 Rest easy with a good home insurance planning knowing that your possessions are covered regardless of how old they are, interiors and exteriors are covered, and it is a simple process to renew.